yd4wh/DATA-512-Final-Project/Final_Project_Plan.md

 | SD_EARN_WNE_P6     | integer   | earnings | Standard deviation of earnings of students working and not enrolled 6 years after entry  |

+### Potential Data Limitation

+After initial exploratory analysis of the data, I decided to only include the most recent year's data into my analysis.
+However, in the [main data download page](https://collegescorecard.ed.gov/data/), users can download raw data as far back as 1997.
+Since this analysis will not be focusing on time series trend change of College Scorecard data, I will not be including historical data, but the same analysis can be applied to previous years as well.

+Due to the maintenance nature of these datasets, some colleges no longer have all the information listed above, therefore, some institutions will be removed during the data cleaning step due to NULL data values.

 ### Repoducibility

+All datasets used for this analysis are static datasets hosted on the U.S. Department of Education website(retrivable via links provided above).
+Developers can also use API calls to retrieve the same datasets.

+	The College Scorecard API is a GET API that lives at http://api.data.gov/ed/collegescorecard/ The endpoint for querying all data is /v1/schools
+	The basic structure of an API call is year.dev-category.dev-friendly-variable-name.
+		* The year may be any year of data available (for this analysis: 2017), or use the word latest to get the most recent data available from the API.
+Using the "latest" key will allow your application to access the new data as soon as it is released.
+		* The school category has no year.
+		* id, ope6_id, ope8_id and location have no category or year.

 ## Project Plan